 This page outlines the procedures to download and set up Data Collector including the information on how to connect to Capacity Planner.

-Note: When extracting data from cloud providers, the data collectors are run from the environment using secure read-only credentials provided by the customer.
+Note that when extracting data from cloud providers, Capacity Planner the data collectors are run from the environment using secure read-only credentials provided by the customer.
 This avoids unnecessary network transfer, the need to upgrade and maintain on-premise data collectors, and ensures that data collection is always at the most up-to-date release.

 The collector uses the Windows task scheduler to allow you to configure frequent data updates and ensure your model and capacity predictions are up to date.
 Although you can run this on your own machine, it is recommended that you use a dedicated VM with the following minimum configuration:

 - 4 GB RAM

 - A scheduled task user with permissions to run scheduled tasks